box-project/box/doc/configuration.md

                                                 // in-memory.
 ```

-As you can see above, loading a PHAR which has an alias result in a non-negligeable side effect.
+As you can see above, loading a PHAR which has an alias result in a non-negligible side effect.
 A typical case where this might be an issue
 can be illustrated with box itself.
 For its end-to-end test, the process is along the lines of:

 - 1. Build a PHAR `box.phar` from the source code